-As shown in Figure 2-3, while total operations are trending upward, operations by aircraft smaller than ARC B-I have declined significantly over the past three years, causing a decrease in total operations over the same period.
-At the same time operations by ARC B-I and larger aircraft have remained steady or increased slightly.
-This may indicate that the activity at the Airport, previously driven by single-engine piston aircraft, is evolving toward an environment driven increasingly by larger aircraft such as multi-engine piston, turboprops, and jets.
-This observation is further supported by fuel flowage data presented in Table 2-11 below.
+As shown in Figure 2-3, while total TFMSC activity is trending upward, instrument-related operations by aircraft smaller than AAC/ADG B-I have declined significantly over the past three years, causing a decrease in total TFMSC operations over the same period.
+However, during this period, operations by AAC/ADG B-I and larger aircraft have remained steady or increased.
+These data indicate that instrument activity at the Airport is evolving toward a more diverse mix of larger aircraft including multi-engine piston, turboprops, and jets, while the volume of single-engine piston aircraft activity has declined.

+This observation is further supported by fuel flowage data presented in Table 2-12 below.
 Over the six years of available data, and accounting for decreased activity in 2020 due to the impacts of COVID-19, aviation gasoline (AVGAS) flowage has shown a decreasing trend while jet fuel flowage has increased.